-The mission of Community Harvest gleaning project is to increase access to healthy local produce.
+The mission of the Community Harvest gleaning project is to increase access to healthy local produce.
 The primary way this is accomplished is through gleaning produce that is distributed through the regional distribution warehouse center to food banks in Chelan and Douglas counties.
 However, aside from the city of Wenatchee, and some of the more populated towns, many of the food banks in these counties serve rural communities.
-Due to small and dispersed client populations, and entirely volunteer staffed, many of the food pantries are open at most once a week and as infrequent as once or twice a month.
-This leaves some of the most vulnerable and in-need clients with limited access to food, especially fresh perishable foods.
+Due to small and dispersed client populations, and entirely volunteer staffed, many of the food pantries are open only once a week and some only once or twice a month.
+This leaves some of the most vulnerable clients with limited access to food, especially fresh perishable foods.
 To enable greater self-sufficiency and continual access to food, Community Harvest distributes free seeds at food banks in the spring.

 To distribute the seeds, Community Harvest calls all regional food banks to see if they would like to receive seeds this year.
 If they would like to participate, Community Harvest confirms a distribution day, and how many families they serve on average.
 A variety of seed packets, based on number of clients, is boxed up for each food bank.
 Seed distribution visits are a good time to catch up in person with food bank managers.
 If schedules or transportation logistics did not allow the gleaning coordinator to personally drop off the seeds, then boxes of seeds were dropped off at the food distribution warehouse and delivered to them.
 Seeds are generally displayed on a table at the end of the food bank line for people to look at.
-The gleaning coordinator would engage in conversations, and hand out a paper with general instructions in English and Spanish emphasize that the seed distribution was for greater self-sufficiency.
-People were encouraged to share excess with their family, neighbors, and the food bank if it worked logistically.
+The gleaning coordinator engages in conversations, and distributes fliers with general instructions in English and Spanish.
+People are encouraged to share excess with their family, neighbors, and the food bank if it worked logistically.

 In 2014, Community Harvest also solicited donations of soil and small pots.
 Wenatchee Valley College’s Agriculture department allowed use of their greenhouses to grow tomato seedlings which were distributed at five food banks.
 Again, the planting and repotting gave some early season volunteer opportunities and people were generally excited to see plants at the food banks.